linkmalloc/proudbisayabai.ph/_posts/2021-04-22-taglucop-strawberry-hills.md

 ![](https://res.cloudinary.com/pbb1/image/upload/v1619108234/taglucop_strawberry_hills/k3q36hyvntz6xqyymvvn.jpg)
 <small>Source: Jazzia Telebanco</small>

 Taglucop Strawberry Hills is just perfect for a getaway with friends or family.
-It's one the of the place where you can call it home away from home.
+It's one the of the places where you can call it home away from home.

 ##### RATES